dashbird/site/content/knowledge-base/basic-concepts/serverless-advantages-and-use-cases.md

 #### Web and Mobile Applications

 One of the most common use cases for serverless tends to be building backend APIs that service web and mobile applications.
-Serverless APIs are generally easy to build and manage and work well in fluctuating load scenarious.
+Serverless APIs are generally easy to build and manage and work well in fluctuating load scenarios.

 #### Stream and batch processing